 How do you think research should move forward?

 “Hypertension is very common, but atrial fibrillation is also common.
 At least 100,000 Swedes have both conditions.
 It’s a major shortcoming in our knowledge that we don’t know more about how blood pressure works in people with atrial fibrillation.
 Nor do we know how people with both conditions should best be treated.
 We need knowledge about whether we should aim for the same blood pressure target for people who have atrial fibrillation or whether they should have other goals than people with regular heart rhythms.

 “They say my high blood pressure is hereditary”

 Camilla has had high blood pressure since the age of twenty, despite a healthy lifestyle.
 The explanation may be that it is hereditary.

 Interviews and portraits

 Meet some of our researchers and doctoral students.
-The interviews and feature articles have previously been published in our Swedish magazine Medical Science or online at KI News.
+The interviews and feature articles have previously been published in our Swedish magazine Medicinsk Vetenskap (Medical Science) or online on news.ki.se.